 Whatever way you install, you must end up with the following footprint:

 CAUTION: NEVER rename or move files from their folders.
 If you are unsure of your unzip operation, do it in a neutral folder and check that you reconstruct the right footprint.
 Then transfer the folders and files to the SU Plugin Directory.

 Deleting old files and folders: Once you have installed, it is a good idea to clean up your Plugins directory.
 Use the dialogbox in the menu Windows > LibFredo6 Settings...> Purge Obsolete Files.

-If you run SU8, SU13 or SU14, the strongly recommended installation method is to Autoinstall with the SCF Plugin Store tool.
+If you run SU8, or above, the strongly recommended installation method is to Autoinstall with the SCF Plugin Store tool.